Queen's Own Cameron Highlanders of Canada: Second World War

-Post War to the Present
+Post war

 The seeds of the Cold War had been sown well before the close of the Second World War.
 Militant communism threatened the fleeting peace that was achieved through the defeat of the Axis powers.
 Operating under the belief that the next war would be nuclear and would likely be finished before a large-scale mobilization of reserves could be affected, the decision was reached that the Regular Army would need to be more robust and would become Canada's main line of defence rather than the Militia.
 By 1946 the Militia was restored to basically its pre-1939 condition.

 In 1950 the Red River climbed to its highest level since 1861, resulting in major flooding in Winnipeg from April to June.
 Heavy autumn rains and a long winter with heavy snowfall followed by a cold spring, which prevented normal thawing, all contributed to the catastrophe.
 More rainfall in early May exacerbated flooding.
 In total 600 sqmi of Manitoba between the US border and Winnipeg became a vast inland sea.
 The flood climaxed on the night of 5 May, known as "Black Friday", when driving rain, sleet and snow swelled the Red River to the point where it tore apart eight dikes and destroyed four of Winnipeg's eleven bridges.
 Throughout much of the city homes and buildings were engulfed by the floodwaters.
 The regiment was mobilized in aid of the Civil Power on 8 May.
 Organized into five work parties, the Camerons were piped to the dykes and worked around the clock in shifts for 17 days until the danger of flood diminished.
 When the flood was over, 107,000 people had been evacuated from the area.
 The cost of the flood was estimated at over one billion dollars.

 In June 1950 the Cold War turned hot with Communist North Korea's invasion of South Korea.
 Although the Canadian Government chose not to mobilize the Militia to fight overseas, numerous Second World War veterans and serving reservists, including many Camerons, chose to volunteer for the new battalions that were being raised to go to Korea.